-So, for about 49-50 weeks of the year, survivors—the left behind—can go about their business of recovering and rebuilding their homes and communities.
-With the rest of the time, they will join their fellow-survivors in harmony to make the annual pilgrimage, to partake of the feast in honor of Him who spared them through the wilderness of the great-tribulation.
+So, for about 49 weeks of the year, survivors—the left behind—can go about their business of recovering and rebuilding.
+The rest of the time, they will join their fellow-survivors in harmony to make the annual pilgrimage, to partake of the feast in honor of Him who spared them through the wilderness of the great-tribulation.

 I have little doubt that having recently seen the Son of Man appear and having been shown much mercy in a desperate hour, that they will have no greater interest than making the trip to Jerusalem once a year.

 Some speculation would be warranted regarding the timing of the first feast.
 Will it coincide with the end of the great tribulation, or will it continue according to traditional timing?

-Regardless of timing, it can be assumed that if Joe-Blow from Idaho could not physically make it to the first feast because of transportation difficulties, that he would, if he so desired to go, be transported via Angel Airlines.
-With that in mind, it stands to reason that the survivors will have a choice in the early years: start from Jerusalem and work back towards home while repairing roads, bridges, etc. along the way; or he could go home after the feast and begin making his way to Jerusalem for the next feast.
-Either way, during the Millennial Kingdom all roads lead (to/from) Jerusalem, the city of the King.
+It stands to reason that the survivors will have a choice in the early years: either start from Jerusalem and work back towards home while repairing roads, bridges, etc. along the way; or, go home after the feast and begin making the way to Jerusalem for the next feast.
+Either way, during the Millennial Kingdom all roads lead to/from Jerusalem, the city of the King.